SunTzunami/Transience_animation_PyArcade/README.md

 # To view the animation-
 Extract the rar file and run Main.py.
 It'll run flawlessly provided you have Arcade module installed (No other modules are necessary).
 # Acknowledgements
-  1. Masashi Kishimoto (Itachi is his creation).
+  1. Masashi Kishimoto (Itachi).
-  2. Buckethead (Whispers Way- background music is his creation).
+  2. Buckethead (Whispers Way- background music).